-This unique experience allows you to prepare, steer and drive our 1931 Fowler Steam Roller through Beamish Museum.
+This unique experience allows you to prepare and operate our 1931 Fowler Steam Roller through Beamish Museum.

-Start your day at the Beamish Rural District Council Depot where you will clean and prepare the Steam Roller and bring it into steam with expert tuition from a member of our Transport & Industry Team.
+Start your day at the Beamish Rural District Council Depot where you will clean and prepare the Steam Roller before bringing it into steam with expert tuition from a member of our Transport & Industry Team.
 They will take you through the history of the engine while you light the fire and complete the preparation routine.

-You will then steer the Steam Roller, under guidance, through the 1913 Town and then along to The Pit Village and Colliery, before stopping for lunch in The Pit Village.
-After lunch, you will undertake another circle of the site, visiting other areas, before making your way back to the events field later in the day.
-Once on the events field it’s time to swap roles, the engager will steer for you whilst you have a drive under their tuition.
+You will then have the chance to operate the Steam Roller, under guidance, through The 1900s Town and then along to The 1900s Pit Village and Colliery, before stopping for lunch in The Pit Village.
+After lunch, you will undertake another circuit of the site, visiting other areas, before making your way back to the Events Field.

-At the end of the day we return to the Council Depot to refuel the engine, carry out the disposal routine and then leave after another hard day’s work.
+At the end of the day we return to the Council Depot to refuel the engine, carry out the disposal routine and then leave after a hard day’s work.

 Included in your experience: